zsh28/gill/examples/get-started/README.md

 > For more examples interacting with Tokens on Solana, see the
 > [token examples examples here](../tokens/README.md)

+### `reference-keys.ts`

+This script demonstrates the process to add a reference key into a transaction.

+Adding reference keys to transactions allows developers to be able track the completion of transactions given to users, without knowing the signature ahead of time.
+Then, perform any desired logic after detection of the reference keyed transaction landing onchain.

+Most notably utilized within SolanaPay and Blinks.

 ## Comparison of gill vs @solana/kit (aka web3js v2)